Why should you be an informed healthcare consumer?

 to ask your provider for the discount.

-Once you know part or all of your required treatment, there are two ways to find a fair price for healthcare
+Once you are aware of your required treatment, there are two ways to find a Fair Price for healthcare services:

 treatment.
-Click your desired treatment and the Blue Book gives you a recommended fair price for the
+Click your desired treatment and the Bluebook gives you a recommended Fair Price for the service.

-If you are unsure of the treat or services you need, please see
+If you are unsure of the treatment or services you need, please see

 Understanding your treatment options.
 [Top]

-The Healthcare Blue Book fair price is the cash price you should pay for a service or product at the
+The Healthcare Bluebook Fair Price is the reasonable price you should pay for a service.